costateixeira/smart-dak-pnc/README.md

 ![QA hints](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2FWorldHealthOrganization.github.io%2Fsmart-ig-empty%2Fqa.json&query=%24.hints&logoColor=yellow&label=QA%20hints&color=yellow)
 <!--/badges-->

-# WHO SMART GUIDELINES - EMPTY IG
+# WHO SMART GUIDELINES - EMPTY Digital Adaptation Kit (DAK)

-This is an empty framework, to be used to create SMART Implementation Guides.
+An empty Digital Adaptation Kit (DAK) Implementation Guide to be used as a starting point for publishing SMART DAK content

 ## Changes and feedback

-Feedback and issues about this empty framework can be submitted via the [issues](issues) page, and will be incorporated into subsequent releases.
+Feedback and issues about this empty DAK can be submitted via the [issues](issues) page, and will be incorporated into subsequent releases.